paulpdaniels/angular-websocket/README.md

 angular-websocket
 =================

-A simple module for utilizing raw websockets in angular
+A simple module for utilizing raw websockets in angular.

+We all love Socket.io, but there are still servers out there that don't play nice with our beloved realtime call-stack (blasphemy!) thats where this library comes in, a simple call wrapper for the browser WebSocket, this framework removes the need for the ugly syntax that is WebSockets and replaces is with nicely behaved promises.

 Requires [underscore](http://underscorejs.org/).